Hyperuniform random measures, transport and rigidity: Gibbs measures

-The deterministic configurations minimising this energy are called {\it ground states}, or {\it optimal configurations}, and are highly ordered.
+The deterministic configurations minimising this energy are called {\it ground states}, or {\it optimal configurations}, and are highly ordered, similar to the crystalline structure of a lattice.
 To add some randomness among low energy configurations and reflect disordered states of matter such as gases and liquids, one balances the energy by an entropy term, favoring more disordered random states, parametrized by some temperature $ T>0$, or the inverse temperature $ \beta = 1/T$.
-The minimisers of this combined quantity called {\it free energy} are random point configurations called Gibbs measure at inverse temperature $ \beta >0$.
-The Gibbs measure $ \P_{ n}^{ H}$ with $ n$ particles and energy $ H$ is defined by the density
+A probability law minimising this combined quantity called {\it free energy} is called a Gibbs measure at inverse temperature $ \beta >0$.
+Its density with respect to $ (\Leb)^{ n}$ is The point process with this density is denoted by $ \P_{ n}^{ H,\beta }$, its particles tend to approach global minimisers of the energy in the low temperature regime $ \beta \to \infty $, and at the opposite converge towards independent ``totally disordered'' processes with density $\propto \prod_{i}e^{ -\sum_{i} V_{ n}(x_{ i}) }$ when $ \beta \to 0$ in the ``high temperature regime''.